andreas-wagner-dev/object-oriented-learning-journey/blog/000_oop_vision.md

 2. **Event Broker:** The heart of the infrastructure (e.g., Kafka or RabbitMQ).
 It receives events, stores them if necessary, and forwards them to interested parties.
 It decouples producers and consumers spatially and temporally.
 3. **Event Consumer:** Components that "observe" the broker for specific events.
 When a relevant event arrives, the consumer reacts (e.g., "Create Invoice").

-### **Actor Model vs. Event-Driven Architecture (EDA)**
+### **Actor Model vs. Event-Driven Architecture**

-Although both the Actor Model and EDA are based on asynchronous messaging, they operate at different levels of granularity and serve different primary purposes.
+Although both the Actor Model and Event-Driven Architecture are based on asynchronous messaging, they operate at different levels of granularity and serve different primary purposes.
 In many modern systems, the Actor Model is viewed as a specialized, highly structured implementation of an event-driven design.

 ### **Key Differences at a Glance**